Heritage Health Gillespie

 However, for those who require the specialized medical care and assistance with daily living activities that nursing homes provide, these facilities are still a good choice for getting the help you need and improving your quality of living and general well-being.
 Levin & Perconti believes the trick is to find a highly rated facility with proof of high-quality care.

-The attorneys at Levin & Perconti are nationally recognized leaders in nursing home abuse and neglect law.
-We’ve handled nursing home abuse cases of all kinds, including those involving:
+The nursing home abuse attorneys at Levin & Perconti are nationally recognized leaders in nursing home abuse and neglect law.

 In our years of working with nursing home abuse victims and their families, we’ve noticed that nursing homes with the poorest Medicare ratings are the ones most likely to foster an environment where abuse occurs.